hyperledger-labs/splice/cluster/images/docs/src/glossary.rst

       * currency issued by super validator collective
       * used for domain fees
       * fees in USD
-      * coins accrue holding fees that pay for the coin's usage of SVC storage space
+      * coins accrue holding fees that pay for the coin's usage of DSO storage space
       * all cc transactions are public
       * supports locked coins that can be unlocked by lock holder
       * support transfers single sender, multi-receiver transfers